 A trial balance is the closing balance of an account that we calculate at the end of the accounting period.
 When the two sides of the trial balance don’t match, we hold the difference in a suspense account until we correct it.
 If the debits in the trial balance are larger than credits, we record the difference as a credit.
 If the credits are larger than debitsDebitsDebit represents either an increase in a company’s expenses or a decline in its revenue. , we record the difference as a debit.
 We close the account after making the necessary adjustments so that it’s no longer part of the trial balance.

 #2 – Uncertainty regarding the payment maker

-When we are unable to match the payment from a particular client with the account receivables balance then we can park that payment in suspense account to match client outstanding dues with the payment and cross verify it with the client.
+When we are unable to match the payment from a particular client with the account receivables balance, then we can park that payment in the suspense account to match the client’s outstanding dues with the payment and cross-verify it with the client.

 #3 – Uncertainty regarding the classification of the transaction

-When the business is unsure about the account in which they need to park a particular transaction then it is best to put the transaction in suspense account and consult with your accountant before taking any decision.
+When the business is unsure about the account in which they need to park a particular transaction, then it is best to put the transaction in a suspense account and consult with your accountant before making any decision.

 It helps you keep your accounting books in an organized manner.
-It helps in ensuring that all the transactions are recorded under correct heads and thereby improving the quality of bookkeeping and proper representation of all the transactions.
+It helps in ensuring that all the transactions are recorded under correct heads.
+It is thereby improving the quality of book-keepingBook-keepingBookkeeping is the day-to-day documentation of a company’s financial transactions.
+These transactions include purchases, sales, receipts, and payments. and proper representation of all the transactions.
 It is like a temporary shelf where all the “miscellaneous” items can be parked until the time their actual nature can be ascertained.
-When we record uncertain transactions in permanent accounts then it might create balancing issues.
+When we record uncertain transactions in permanent accounts, then it might create balancing issues.
 It helps us to avoid recording transactions in the wrong accounts.
 But in the end, we should make sure to reduce the suspense account balance to zero and transfer all the entries in their respective accounts to give a better representation of our books.